SignalK/charts-plugin/README.md

-# Signal K Node server Charts plugin
+# Signal K server Charts plugin

 Signal K Node server plugin to provide chart metadata, such as name, description and location of the actual chart tile data.